luc-constantin/Combustible-Calculator-V2/README.md

 ### The App offers various features such as:

-* calculating gas consumption based on distance,
+* calculating gas consumption based on distance
 * calculating gas consumption price per liter
-* fuel consumption (in liters per 100 km), A
+* fuel consumption (in liters per 100 km)
 ###### As it is currently in its early version, it only uses kilometers.

 This App can assist you in estimating fuel expenses for your travel plans by allowing you to: